andyfang1105/flashbird/README.md

 **Response:**

-The response will include the `access_token` which you'll use for authenticated requests, a `refresh_token` to obtain new access tokens once they expire, the duration (1 hour) the access token is valid for, and the type of token.
+The response will include the `access_token` which you'll use for authenticated requests, a `refresh_token` to obtain new access tokens once they expire, the duration (`expires_in`: 3600 seconds, or 1 hour) the access token is valid for, and the type of token.

+Your `access_token` is valid for 1 hour.
+After it expires, you must use the `refresh_token` to obtain a new `access_token`.

 ```json